giantswarm/handbook/content/docs/glossary/_index.md

 ## S

+### Single sign-on (SSO)

+The concept of using one identity to authenticate with different services.
+E. g. using a Google account to authenticate for a Software as a Service (SaaS) like LastPass.

 ### Special interest group (SIG)

 SIGs are a long term concept where people interested in a certain topic or stakeholders in the topic meet regularly.
 The goal of the SIG is to continuously find alignment and a shared vision of the topic across the company (represented by the people that join).